Danderhall: Woolmet Colliery

 The Colliery opened late in Scottish mining history (1898) and closed in 1966.
 It was operated by the Niddrie and Benhar Coal Company.
 It employed around 700 men and produced around 200,000 tons of coal per annum, under the control of Sir James Steel.

 Edmonstone House

 This mansion stood west of Woolmet House, north of Danderhall village.
 It was certainly extant in 1600 as home to the Edmonstone family.
 It was remodelled in the 18th century but demolished in the 1950s to avoid tax (the fate of many mansions in the 1950s).
 An entrance lodge and the base of the mansion still survive.

 Transport

 Danderhall is served by Shawfair railway station on the Borders Railway.

 Danderhall is on the A7 road inside the Edinburgh City Bypass.
 Just off the Bypass and south of Danderhall is the Sheriffhall park and ride, served regularly by Lothian Buses route 33 between Millerhill and Edinburgh (continuing to the western suburb of Wester Hailes).
-Danderhall is also served by half-hourly routes 46 and 48 between Dalkeith and Musselburgh.
+Danderhall is also served by half-hourly route 48 between Dalkeith and Musselburgh.